 Cement is the binding agent that once water is added, hardens to hold other bricks, or aggregations of stone in place to form concrete.
 Concrete is the big one for us – after water, it is the second most used product in the world.

-1) the heating the input chemicals up a high enough temperature to bring about the required chemical reactions that make what we call cement, and
+1) the heating of the input chemicals up to a high enough temperature to bring about the required chemical reactions that make what we call cement, and

 2) the actual chemical reaction itself that makes cement

-The second is important, becasue one of the key inputs for making cement, limestone (mostly calcium carbonate) – contains loads of CO2 – about half the rock’s weight.
+The second is important, because one of the key inputs for making cement, limestone (mostly calcium carbonate) – contains loads of CO2 – it’s about half the rock’s weight!

 You heat up limestone to produce lime (mostly calcium oxide or calcium hydroxide), which you do want, and along the way you end up with a bunch of CO2 released, which for the most part you don’t want.